JLeonelMartins/appliance-store-platform/README.md

 ## Running With Docker Compose

-The complete platform can be started using Docker Compose.
+The backend platform can be started using Docker Compose.

-In this mode, all services run inside Docker:
+In this mode, the following services run inside Docker:

 ```text
 Config Server